 These ‘Big Ideas’ are revisited numerous times across different subjects, allowing children to make links in their learning at the same time as developing subject specific knowledge, skills and understanding.

 The curriculum at Sedgefield Primary is the whole learning experience offered by our school.
-It is not only the subjects taught in lessons, but all of the activities and experiences while the children are at school, which nurture the skills, attitudes and values that we encourage.
+It is not only the subjects taught in lessons, but all of the activities and experiences while the children are at school, which nurture the skills, knowledge, attitudes and values that we encourage.
 During a child’s time at Sedgefield, we aim to develop resilience, motivation, confidence and independence.
 Each child is valued as an individual and is encouraged to develop to their full potential by making the most of every opportunity presented.

 Click to take you to the class pages, which have more information.
 If you have any queries, please contact your child's class teacher, or the school office.

-Information on the teaching of phonics and reading can be found in our Reading Information Booklet.
-Phonics is taught following 'Letters and Sounds' and our Reading Scheme is 'Oxford Reading Tree'.
-Reception parents are also invited to a meeting to explain everything every year in early October.
-If you missed the meeting, our Reception staff are happy to go over everything with you at another time.
+Information on the teaching of phonics and reading can be found in PowerPoints on the Reception class page and the Year 1 class page.
+Phonics is taught following 'Little Wandle Letters and Sounds Revised' and our Phonics based Reading Scheme is Collins 'Big Cat'.
+'Oxford Reading Tree' is used in KS2 once the children are more confident readers, in order to develop a broader range of reading skills.
+Reception parents and this year Year 1 parents are invited to a meeting in October or November to explain everything.
+If you missed the meeting, our Reception or Year 1 staff are happy to go over things with you at another time.